laurebuhry/CNS2021/index.md

 ## Do you want to discuss with us and share your challenges and solutions of modelling in the clinical context?
 Please join the workshop.
-Beforehand, feel free to submit questions and topics for the panel discussions [https://etherpad.wikimedia.org/p/cns2021](using this etherpad)
+Beforehand, feel free to submit questions and topics for the panel discussions [using this etherpad](https://etherpad.wikimedia.org/p/cns2021).

 ## Talk abstracts: